astsu777/dotfiles/README.md

 * *config/newsboat/urls*: this is the list of all the followed RSS feeds

 ## PCManFM
-This application is a minimalistic graphical file manager.
+This application is a minimalist graphical file manager.
 I mostly use it to manage MTP devices and network drives.
 The entire configuration of the application is in the file *config/pcmanfm/default/pcmanfm.conf* and *config/libfm/libfm.conf*.
-The theming for the application is done via GTK.
+The theme for the application is done via GTK.
 The configuration is quite standard, it only defines the layout that I prefer for browsing the files.

 ## Qutebrowser
 ![](https://i.postimg.cc/DwpPKc41/screenshot-20210718-034.png)

-*Qutebrowser* is a very minimalistic Web browser made mainly for *VIM* users.
+*Qutebrowser* is a very minimalist Web browser made mainly for *VIM* users.
 The entire Web browsing experience can be performed via keybindings.
-The configuratiln file *config/qutebrowser/config.py* cam be fully customized within the Web browser itself.
-The theme, the keybindings, the Web engine, etc... is defined in this file.
+The configuration file *config/qutebrowser/config.py* cam be fully customized within the Web browser itself.
+The theme, the keybindings, the Web engine, etc... are defined in this file.

 ## Redshift
 This application is used to adjust the color temperature of the screen according to the sun position.
 The file *config/redshift/redshift.conf* is adjusting the color temperature as I like it.